Infinitietechnologies/laravel-updraft/README.md

 6. Runs any new migrations
 7. Updates configuration files
 8. Runs post-update commands
+9. Cleans up temporary files

-If the update fails at any step, the system will attempt to restore from backup.
+If the update fails at any step, the system will attempt to restore from backup automatically.
+Detailed error information is provided both in the logs and to the user.

 ## Rollback Process